nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 menu to enable them.
 As a few people have noted, if you've got the switches activated then they *all* have to have filament in them for the printer to work, so keep a couple of bits of old filament around for any feeders which aren't in use.

+UPDATE: I've run or broken filaments a couple of times now, with Cura sending G-Code via USB, and what seems to happen is the heaters turn off but the print head keeps moving!
+So maybe this feature isn't usable in this mode.
+I'll have to investigate further.

 # TO BE CONTINUED: First Boats!